YouVersion Logo

 So, friends, it’s obvious that our visit to you was no waste of time.
 We had just been given rough treatment in Philippi, as you know, but that didn’t slow us down.
 We were sure of ourselves in God, and went right ahead and said our piece, presenting God’s Message to you, defiant of the opposition.
 God tested us thoroughly to make sure we were qualified to be trusted with this Message.
 Be assured that when we speak to you we’re not after crowd approval—only God approval.
 Since we’ve been put through that battery of tests, you’re guaranteed that both we and the Message are free of error, mixed motives, or hidden agendas.
 We never used words to butter you up.
 No one knows that better than you.
 And God knows we never used words as a smoke screen to take advantage of you.

-but after we had already suffered and been mistreated in Philippi, as you know, we had the boldness in our God to speak to you the gospel of God amid much opposition.
-For our exhortation does not come from error or impurity or by way of deceit; but just as we have been approved by God to be entrusted with the gospel, so we speak, not as pleasing men, but God who examines our hearts.
-For we never came with flattering speech, as you know, nor with a pretext for greed—God is witness
+but after we had already suffered and been treated abusively in Philippi, as you know, we had the boldness in our God to speak to you the gospel of God amid much opposition.
+For our exhortation does not come from error or impurity or by way of deceit; but just as we have been approved by God to be entrusted with the gospel, so we speak, not intending to please people, but to please God, who examines our hearts.
+For we never came with flattering speech, as you know, nor with a pretext for greed—God is our witness

 but after we had already suffered and been outrageously treated in Philippi, as you know, yet in [the strength of] our God we summoned the courage to proclaim boldly to you the good news of God [regarding salvation] amid great opposition.
 For our appeal does not come from delusion or impure motives, nor [is it motivated] by deceit [our message is complete, accurate, and based on the truth—it does not change].
 But just as we have been approved by God to be entrusted with the gospel [that tells the good news of salvation through faith in Christ], so we speak, not as [if we were trying] to please people [to gain power and popularity], but to please God who examines our hearts [expecting our best].
 For as you well know, we never came with words of flattery nor with a pretext for greed—God is our witness